pesjak/pesjak/README.md

 - 👋 Hi, I’m Primož
-- 👀 I’m interested in Android, Learning, Working out, Piano, Movies, Cartoons, Anime.
+- Interested in Android, building UI, improving UX, Working out, Piano, Movies, Cartoons, Anime.
-- 🌱 I’m currently learning Jetpack Compose
+- I’m currently learning Jetpack Compose
-- 💞️ I’m currently not looking to collaborate on anything.
+- Currently not looking to collaborate on anything.
 (Still doing my Masters in Business Informatics)

 <!---
 pesjak/pesjak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.